pantheon-systems/documentation/source/content/site-billing.md

 ### Why don't I get email notifications about upcoming billing?

-Billing emails are only sent to the billing contact email, set by the [Site Owner](#roles-and-permissions) when they enter a credit card for payment:
+When a billing cycle approaches, billing emails are only sent to the billing contact email.
+The billing contacts is set by the [Site Owner](#roles-and-permissions) when they enter a credit card for payment:

 ![Billing Contact](../images/dashboard/billing-contact.png)